Application Deadline: 23/10/23 at 9:00 am

 Trip Lead: Jacqui Norton - email@example.com

-Arts and Festivals Management Level 5 AMAN2002 International Research Visit and Global Arts Management Level 6 AMAN3051 International Cultural Policy students are eligible to apply.
-Additionally, due to the trip not taking place last year, Level 6 Arts and Festivals Management students are also invited to apply for this opportunity.
+Arts and Festivals Management Level 5 (AMAN2202 International Research Visit) and Level 6 Global Arts Management (AMAN3051 International Cultural Policy) students are eligible to apply.
 There is a maximum of 30 places available, with a minimum of 15 participants required for this opportunity to take place.
 Students are recommended to check the eligibility criteria before applying.

 This trip is an opportunity to undertake a critical exploration of an area of cultural policy that interests the students, in the context of a comparative study between the UK and the Netherlands.
 Students will arrange meetings with and visit cultural organisations, institutions and creative professionals in order to understand how the Dutch system works and what differences this makes to the arts that are produced in the Netherlands.